GeostatsGuy/GeostatsGuy/README.md

-I'm Michael Pyrcz (GeostatsGuy), a professore teaching and conducting reseach in Data Analytics, Geostatistics and Machine Learning at The University of Texas at Austin, Austin, Texas, USA.
+I'm Michael Pyrcz (GeostatsGuy), an associate professor working in Data Analytics, Geostatistics and Machine Learning at The University of Texas at Austin, Austin, Texas, USA.

 <p align="center">